mozilla-services/socorro/socorro/unittest/README.txt

    1: one '.' per test as with unittest behavior
-   2: per test: Prints a very brief summary and then a status (ok/FAIL/ERROR) NOSE_NOCAPTURE=1 print statements are not captured, but passed to the console.
+   2: per test: Prints a very brief summary and then a status (ok/FAIL/ERROR) NOSE_NOCAPTURE=1 print statements are not captured but passed to the console.
+You can also create $HOME/.noserc or $HOME/nose.cfg, standard .ini format. for example:
+[nosetests]
+verbosity=2
+nocapture=1

 The combination of nosetests and postgresql seems to trigger a problem when the database hangs because it is waiting for a cursor to finish before another